 Researchers believe that the results of the study pave the way for an effective and sustainable approach to pest control.
 The diamondback moth, also known as Plutella xylostella, is highly damaging to brassica crops such as cabbage, broccoli, cauliflower and canola.
+This new strain of diamondback moth, developed by U.K. -based Oxitec, is modified to control pest diamondback moth in a targeted manner.
+The study showed the engineered strain had similar field behaviors to unmodified diamondback moths, with results offering promise for future protection of farmers’ brassica crops.
+The Cornell study was led by Professor Anthony Shelton in the Department of Entomology at Cornell University’s AgriTech in New York and has been published in Frontiers in Bioengineering and Biotechnology.
+Male diamondback moths as a crop protection solution.
 Front.
 Bioeng.
 Biotechnol., 29 January 2020 First Field Release of a Genetically Engineered, Self-Limiting Agricultural Pest Insect: Evaluating Its Potential for Future Crop Protection.

-Introduction Arthropod pests cause an estimated >$470 billion in lost agricultural crops worldwide (Culliney, 2014).
+The main tool for controlling such pests is the use of insecticides, the global annual market value of which is projected to reach $16.44 billion by 2019 (Statistica, 2019).
 BMC MICROBIOLOGY 23/11/18 Towards improving tsetse fly paratransgenesis: stable colonization of Glossina morsitans morsitans with genetically modified Sodalis.
 As vector-borne diseases continue to present significant threats to human, animal and plant health, there is a perpetual need to improve existing and develop new control strategies.
 Vector control has always been and still remains a key component of any integrated program to control vector-borne diseases.

 In the light of increasing insecticide resistance combined with the growing awareness of the negative environmental and ecological consequences caused by the widespread use of insecticides, genetic control of the insect vector provides a valuable addition to the armory of tools already available.
 Tsetse flies (Glossina sp.) are medically and agriculturally important vectors that transmit Trypanosoma spp. parasites responsible for human sleeping sickness and animal African trypanosomiasis (AAT).
 UNICAMP_BR - 2019 - Dissertation en ligne : Dengue's fluctuation in a middle city, with genetically modified mosquitoes liberation : a longitudinal study.
 TRENDS IN PARASITOLOGY - JUNE 2018 - Transgenic Mosquitoes – Fact or Fiction?
 THECONVERSATION 20/08/18 Genetically modified mosquitoes may be best weapon for curbing disease transmission.
 Mosquitoes are some of the most deadly creatures on the planet.